yousafe007/blockchain-developer-bootcamp-final-project/README.md

 const mnemonic = process.env.MNEMONIC;
 ```

-And last but not least, make sure to add the ropsten network settings in the `truffle-config.js` file:
+Make sure to add the ropsten network settings in the `truffle-config.js` file:

 ```
 ropsten: {